 Some processed foods like baked good, pies, pizza and pastries tend to be high in sugar, artificial ingredients, trans fats and refined carbohydrates.
 But some minimally processed foods like whole-grain or wheat breads can form part of a healthy diet.

 Aim for variety: one week include a low-sugar muesli bar, the next some rice crackers and cheese.
 One pre-packaged snack in your child’s lunchbox is okay as part of a balanced daily diet.

 Kids need to keep hydrated during the day, especially when they’re out and about playing and burning off energy.
 Milk and water are the best options.
-A 250ml glass of fruit juice or soft drinks can contain between 5–7 teaspoons of sugar, so should be thought of as a treat and not as an everyday drink.
+A 250ml glass of fruit juice or soft drinks can contain between 5–7 teaspoons of sugar, so should be thought of as an occasional treat and not as an everyday drink.